Apple Pencil won’t charge? – 7 Solutions for both (1st and 2nd Gen)

 Forget the Apple Pencil in the iPad’s Bluetooth Settings

-4. Now unlock the iPad and plug the Apple Pencil back into the iPad.
+4. Unlock your iPad and plug the Apple Pencil back in.

-5. Wait for the message prompting you to connect both devices.
+5. Wait for the message asking you to connect the devices.

-6. After pairing, wait for 15 minutes and then check if the pencil is charging properly.
+6. Once paired, give it 15 minutes, then check if the Apple Pencil is charging properly.

-7. If pairing fails, leave the pencil charging for a couple of hours and then retry the above steps.
+7. If pairing fails, leave the Apple Pencil charging for a couple of hours, then retry the steps above.

-2. Connect the Apple Pencil and check if it can be charged.
+2. Connect the Apple Pencil and check if it charges.

-3. If not, remove the Apple Pencil from the paired list of Bluetooth devices and disconnect the Apple Pencil from the iPad.
+3. If not, remove the Apple Pencil from the Bluetooth paired list and disconnect it from the iPad.

 Remove the iPad's Charging Cable